Employee Benefit Consulting Market Sector Overview

 - Specialty pharmacy drug costs aligned with biotech, orphan drug and other unique but expensive therapies

-- Developing and improving competitive benefit programs to attract new talent and retain existing employees while incurring minimal additional budget demands on company finances
+- Improving competitive benefit programs to attract new talent and retain existing employees while incurring minimal additional budget demands on company finances

-- Benefit changes required to comply with local, State and Federal benefit requirements and regulations which contribute to increased costs and material costs to the company's annual plan and forecast projections
+- Costly benefit changes required to comply with local, state and federal benefit requirements and regulations which disrupt existing company financial budgets and forecast projections

-- Reduction in benefit provider competition due to vendor consolidation or market exits so a smaller pool of potential benefit companies exists to choose from or leverage against each other in rate negotiations
+- Drastic reduction in health insurance benefit provider competition due to consolidation or market exits minimizing benefit plan vendor selection and opportunities to leverage them against each other in rate negotiations

-- Developing precise strategies in the event the company generates less than expected revenue and struggles to meet corporate objectives, investor earning expectations, etc. and benefits budgets are at risk
+- Developing emergency strategies in the event a company generates less than expected revenue and needs to take more assertive action to reduce costs which may impact employee benefits